All Episodes

 You know, the fairness doctrine is a liberal attempt to silence talk radio because there is no such thing as a fairness doctrine.

-The fairness doctrine uh requires that local stations grant so-called response time to anybody who thinks they've been maligned or criticized by anybody else on that radio station.
+The fairness doctrine requires that local stations grant so-called response time to anybody who thinks they've been maligned or criticized by anybody else on that radio station.

-But the time all these complaints would roll in from programmed liberals, local managers, this is not worth it.
+By the time all these complaints would roll in from programmed liberals, local managers, this is not worth it.

-I water down the programming wouldn't be interesting, would be boring, and they just cancel all the programming that generates these complaints.
+Watered down the programming wouldn't be interesting, would be boring, and they just cancel all the programming that generates these complaints.

 So I go out and buy liberal offsets, and that means liberalism will show up somewhere else.